brendanhay/brendanhay.github.io/_posts/2016-08-09-credentials.md

   - Amazon
 ---

-Today I'd like to announce the release of a new Haskell library named [credentials](https://hackage.haskell.org/package/credentials), which allows you to securely share encrypted credentials (secrets) from within your Haskell applications.
+I'd like to announce the release of a new Haskell library named [credentials](https://hackage.haskell.org/package/credentials), which allows you to securely share encrypted credentials (secrets) from within your Haskell applications.
 An administration CLI has also been released which allows